 Droop measures how far down the car’s suspension arms are able to travel, or specifically the difference between the car’s natural ride height and its maximum ride height when the wheels just lose contact with the ground.

-There are a variety of ways to measure droop.
-Common methods are:
+There are, however, a variety of ways that people actually measure droop.
+Common methods are (all taken with the car's wheels off the ground):

-- Distance between the bottom of the chassis and the bottom of the wheel net (shown in the diagram above)
+- Distance between the bottom of the chassis and the bottom of the wheel nut (shown in the diagram above)

 - Distance between the bottom of the chassis and the bottom of the hub (shown in diagram below)